stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 * Functionalizing the validation unit.
 Making the code more readable.

 ### 2021.07.23
-* Adding the implementation of Bayes class, getting ready for integrating bayes inference into the algorithm.
+* Adding the implementation of Bayes class, and getting ready for integrating bayes inference into the algorithm.